yoneLLR/twrp-device_infinix_Infinix-X6711/README.md

-# twrp-device_infinix_Infinix-X6711
-Infinix Note 30 5G TeamWin &amp; OrangeFox Recovery tree
+# TeamWin Recovery tree for the Infinix Note 30 5G ( Infinix-X6711 )